chadwhitacre/openpath/2026/fueling-open-source-with-vibes-and-money/index.md

 ## Ways to Fund Open Source

-I do agree with the conclusion of the vibe coding paper, that the rise of AI agents amplifies the pressure to "redesign the business models and institutions that channel value back to OSS maintainers" (p.
+I do agree with the conclusion of the vibe coding paper, that the rise of AI agents increases the pressure to "redesign the business models and institutions that channel value back to OSS maintainers" (p.
 27).
 I've [spoken before](https://openpath.quest/2024/a-vision-for-software-commons/#three-funding-levers) about [the three levers]( https://openpath.quest/2024/a-vision-for-software-commons/#three-funding-levers)